JudgeGroovyman/JudgeGroovyman.github.io/Programming.md

 - PlayCanvas - This one is barely advertised to run on mobile but it should work really well and its cloud based so no storage required.

 - AppGameKit literally RUNS on mobile.
 Huge ding on what could be so great: it doesnt support BT Keyboards at least on IOS
 - SmartBasic is my favorite.
 It is really cool and can do a lot I spent a long time with it in bed as I fell asleep making cool graphics programs.
 Its even got buttons and UI and stuff and its all documented in app.
 It can send programs out to email I think so you can get them out of the app and you can always copy and paste them in and there may even be a better way to get them in.
 Then you can even make your OWN APP on your phone from this using some kind of shortcut trick. its pretty awesome.
 PLUS you can get a smart basic sdk for xcode and publish your iphone apps in the app store!
 Thats pretty damn awesome if you ask me.
 GPS, Multitouch, Networking, Music and Video, etc.  This is the one app that reminds me the most of AMOS for Amiga.
 It says theres dropbox support and a forum to get answers.  thats awesome.
+Update: It even works with bluetooth Keyboard!!!
+One of the cool things about this and the other AIOs is how consistent everything is that works within the system.  you have to learn new commands and adapt in small ways you dont have to learn entirely new patterns or paradigms and you certainly dont have to add a bunch of boilerplate code.
 - Codea
 - Construct 3
 - Basic by miSoft - its a cool throwback, people say its best to dropbox your file and copy and paste it in